Welshy92/everyday-legends/docs/testing.md

 * Option to logout was showing as login when already signed in.
 Added an if statment to the base.html navbar to see if user was authenticaed.
 * Champion list link on the navbar was showing regardless of login/user status.
 Added an if statement to the base.html to see if the user is staff.
 * MIME error appearing on deployed Heroku app, meaning my CSS stylesheet was not being loaded.
 Installed django-heroku and redeployed the app on Herouku.
+* Everyday Legends title in the nav bar link not working.
+Added correct href.

 ### **Known Bugs**